 Producer/Mixer/Engineer/Songwriter/Musician who specializes in helping people reach their musical goals by any means necessary!
 If you can hear it in your head, I can help make other people hear it too in the best way possible.

-Rarely seeing the light of day, I'm a multi-faceted studio rat who enjoys nothing more than helping people take their creative vision and make it all that it can be.
+Rarely seeing the light of day, Aaron is a multi-faceted studio rat who enjoys nothing more than helping people take their creative vision and make it all that it can be.

-A native New Yorker, my involvement in music began at a very young age and has lead me to be able to work with everyone from local artists to "major label" clients (The Roots, Lil B, Mark Wood [Trans-Siberian Orchestra], Sammy Adams, Aaron Kelly...)
-I use the cliche of being a "musical Swiss Army knife" because honestly it best describes my day to day: I help people get whatever they need, from what's "inside their head" to the final sound.
-Whether that's taking a song from voice memo to release ready production, putting the final touches on a mix, comping/tuning/editing vocals to perfection, mastering a record, or providing additional production and instrumentation, I can get you there.
+A native New Yorker, his involvement in music began at a very young age and has lead him to be able to work with everyone from local artists to "major label" clients (The Roots, Lil B, Divine Council, Ron Suno, Mark Wood [Trans-Siberian Orchestra], Sammy Adams, Kevin George...)
+Aaron uses the cliche of being a "musical Swiss Army knife" because honestly it best describes his day-to-day: He helps people get whatever they need, from what's "inside their head" to the final sound.
+Whether that's taking a song from voice memo to release ready production, putting the final touches on a mix, comping/tuning/editing vocals to perfection, mastering a record, or providing additional production and instrumentation, Aaron can get you there.

 - The Roots